jdg9vr/bayesian-nfl-coverage/README.md

 We used Python and a Bayesian Machine Learning package, pymc, for this project.
 The code was written in a jupyter notebook, with very detailed comments and notes.
 Our code can be found [here](Bayes_Project.ipynb).

 *Disclaimer: We used the 2023 Big Data Bowl Data in our creation of this model.
 This data is not to be used for any other purposes beyond the outlines of this paper.
-For further details on the data, access the 2023 Big Data Bowl page on Kaggle.*
+For further details on the competiton rules, access the 2023 Big Data Bowl page on Kaggle.*